Affiliate links on Android Authority may earn us a commission. Learn more.

 I don’t know about you, but I was sorely disappointed with the relatively compact six-inch display of the Pixel 5.
 I was looking for something more.
 I’m sure other buyers were too.
 Apple, Samsung, OnePlus, and myriad competing phone makers have been offering massive smartphone screens unfailingly year after year.
 That’s why it seemed strange for Google to limit its 2020 flagship to such restrained dimensions.
 Google has apparently seen the light, so to speak.

 The Pixel 6 Pro’s panel doesn’t quite rate as the largest on the market, but at 6.7 inches it is close.
 Google also saw fit to up the resolution to QHD+ and boost the refresh rate from the Pixel 5’s 90Hz speed to the currently-favored 120Hz rate.
 At the very least, these specs bring the Pixel 6 Pro into the same playing field as its peers.
 Does it perform at the same level?

 The Pixel 6 Pro's display specs put the phone in the same playing field as its peers.

 The screen’s size is appealing if you like big phones.
 If you’re not into massive slabs in your pocket, you can always go with the slightly smaller Pixel 6.
 I appreciate the large canvas of the Pixel 6 Pro for just about every task, from reading emails to scrolling through social media to watching video content.
 Google kept the bezels to the absolute minimum and the user-facing camera is but a small punch hole centered at the top.

-Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — three shy of the Galaxy S21 Ultra.
+Quad HD+ resolution means you have plenty of pixels on board, pushing a density of 512ppi — right in the same ballpark as the Galaxy S21 Ultra.
 On-screen elements such as text, graphics, icons, photos, and video look crisp and sharp.
 You simply can’t complain about this many pixels.
-Google doesn’t, however, let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
+Google doesn’t let Pixel 6 Pro owners dial the resolution down to FHD+ to save battery life, though you can adjust font and icon sizes.
 Galaxy phones often do permit owners to change the resolution between HD, FHD, and QHD.